Dr Bruce Fogle believes that domestic cats share nine emotions with us (I added one more):

-I don’t think we need to discuss this topic that much because we know that our cat can be content and happy and we know when they are feeling this emotion.
-We know that some cats love to be on our lap and they show it.
-They like to be next to us, cuddled up to us and you can see the expression on their face and in their eyes (the slow blink).
-Cats can feel good when eating.
+I don’t think we need to discuss this topic that much because we know that domestic cats can be content and happy and we know when they feel this emotion.
+We know, for example, that some cats love to be on our lap and they show it.
+They like to be next to us, cuddled up to us and you can see the expression on their face and in their eyes (the slow blink) coupled with the purr.
+Cats can feel good when eating or about to be fed.
 Lying in the warm sunshine is a pleasant experience and so on and so forth.

 Elation or euphoria

 An alternative description to this is a release of pent-up emotion according to Dr Fogle.
 Occasionally my cat does this.
 If I have been out for a while and he has missed me, he might chase in and out of the house full of vim and vigour.
 Domestic cats suddenly “burst into euphoric activity”.

 I feel that Dr Fogle is in a privileged position in being able to see the widest possible range of domestic cat emotions as he himself is a cat caretaker and as a veterinarian he will see some pretty fearful cats at his clinic.
 I remember my cat, Charlie, being so fearful that he defecated in the veterinarian’s room while he was being held by me.
 In addition, he was trembling and he was sweating from his paws leaving wet pawprints on the tabletop.

 Dr Fogle sees this emotion several times daily.
 It can be seen when a cat refuses to leave his carrier to be examined.
 The cats he sees tend to lose this fear quite quickly and start to investigate their new surroundings.
 It is almost an example of feline agoraphobia.